 Photogenicity and Natural Data (Photo) of A Person

-Speaking about congenital features, it is worth remembering that everyone is unique, trying on masks and measuring them for compliance with the standard of the era is a waste of time.
-Any advice about the width of a smile, head tilt, angle of view is heresy that feeds the conveyor and shows you by anyone, but not by yourself.
+Speaking about congenital features, it is worth remembering that everyone is unique; trying on masks and measuring them for compliance with the era’s standard is a waste of time.
+Any advice about the width of a smile, head tilt, angle of view is a heresy that feeds the conveyor and shows you by anyone but not by yourself.

 It will turn out well in the photo simply.
 All you need is to identify your strengths and be aware of the presence of shortcomings (but not focus your attention on them).

-Before you need to get into the field of view of the camera, spend the evening in front of the mirror and consider in yourself:
+Before you need to get into the field of view of the camera, spend the evening in front of the mirror and consider:

 There is a joke in creative circles: